SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 Wyatt and I had been friends long before Miles invited us to the jazz combo, and we used to practice all the time together, but we could never focus.
 Wyatt would always ramble about something crazy, never stopping even when we finally would sit down with our instruments, and when he finally finished talking he would just play a bunch of drum lines and ask me if they sounded cool.
 We never got anything done and I never practiced much outside of those sessions, which is probably the reason I was so mediocre back then, before I met Miles.

 "Alright."
 Wyatt said.
-"Do you you wanna play out instead?
+"Do you wanna play out instead?
 I found a new place."

 I paused.